illumio/terraform-provider-illumio-core/docs/resources/managed_workload.md

 - `enforcement_mode` (String) Enforcement mode of workload(s) to return.
 Allowed values for enforcement modes are "idle","visibility_only","full", and "selective".
 Default value: "visibility_only"
 - `external_data_reference` (String) Unique identifier for the workload in the external data source
 - `external_data_set` (String) The data source from which a resource originates
+- `ignored_interface_names` (List of String) Workload interface names to ignore (e.g. `eth0`).
+Ignored interfaces will not be included in policy configuration provided by the PCE.
 - `labels` (Block Set) Assigned labels for workload (see [below for nested schema](#nestedblock--labels))
 - `service_principal_name` (String) The Kerberos Service Principal Name (SPN).
 The SPN should be between 1 to 255 characters
 - `service_provider` (String) Service provider for Workload.
 The service_provider should be up to 255 characters